kevintruong/til/C-Programming,-Part-3:-Common-Gotchas.md

 ```C
 time_t start = time();
 ```
-The system function 'time' actually takes a parameter (the pointer to some memory that can receive the time_t structure.
+The system function 'time' actually takes a parameter (a pointer to some memory that can receive the time_t structure).
 The compiler did not catch this error because the programmer did not provide a valid function prototype by including `time.h`

 ## Extra Semicolons
 ```C